mtvee/bgz/README.md

     _\o/_   Bugz
     /(_)\   v0.2.2

-Bugz is a simple command line bug tracking tool written in python.
-It uses xml text files to keep a database of bugs so it can live in the source tree of the project and become part of the versioning system.
+Bgz is a simple command line issue tracking tool written in python.
+It uses xml text files to keep a repository of issues so it can live in the source tree of the project and become part of the source versioning system

 Installing
 ----------
+You can find the code at http://github.com/mtvee/bgz

 Unfold the archive or checkout the source tree and:

 `$> sudo python setup.py install`